Is this immigration to the Thetford area legal? Who are the gangmasters?

 Migrancy into the UK

 There are other roads into the UK labour market.
 An old favourite in rural England is the Seasonal Agricultural Workers Scheme (SAWS) that allowed farmers to hire foreign labour seasonally.
-Despite protest from some employers, the quota of SAWS migrants has been reduced in recent years.
-They are however, often replaced by the above EU migrant labour, often hired by contract labour agencies.
+Despite protests from some employers, the quota of SAWS migrants has been reduced in recent years.
+They are, however, often replaced by the above EU migrant labour, frequently hired by contract labour agencies.

 Not only are workers often overworked and underpaid, but concern has been expressed over poor health and safety conditions.
-Trade Unions have been expressing concern.
-At its worse, it was this industry that was responsible for the Morcambe Bay Tragedy.
-Guardian journalists have previously reported a link between the victims of the Morcambe Bay tragedy, and gangmaster operations in the Thetford area.
-The worst gang masters are also accused of aiding illegal immigration into the UK, as illegal immigrants are easier to exploit.
-The illegals usually enjoy the worst conditions.
-The Morcambe Bay tragedy was one example of those worse conditions.
+Trade unions have been expressing concern.
+At its worst, it was this industry that was responsible for the Morecambe Bay tragedy.
+Guardian journalists have previously reported a link between the victims of the Morecambe Bay tragedy and gangmaster operations in the Thetford area.
+The worst gangmasters are also accused of aiding illegal immigration into the UK, as illegal immigrants are easier to exploit.
+These individuals usually endure the worst conditions.

-In response to concerns over the behaviour of some agencies, the UK government has started introducing stages of a new Gangmaster Act, that aims to address some of the problems outlined above.
-When the Act is fully into force, agencies will need to licensed.
+In response to concerns over the behaviour of some agencies, the UK government has started introducing stages of a new Gangmasters Act, which aims to address some of the problems outlined above.
+When the Act is fully in force, agencies will need to be licensed.

 The Good and the Bad

-However, the employers of migrant labour argue that they could not have adapted to the new market forces without the flexibility and availability of migrant manpower.
+Conversely, the employers of migrant labour argue that they could not have adapted to the new market forces without the flexibility and availability of migrant manpower.
 Even if they could have afforded to raise wages, they suggest that there was still not enough available manpower in the area.
-A raise in wage levels would have made them uncompetitive in the Market, and would have severely damaged agriculture and the food industry.
-Some economists suggest that migrant labour into the UK has been responsible for the uninterrupted continual economic growth that we have all enjoyed since 1997.
+A rise in wage levels would have made them uncompetitive in the market, and would have severely damaged agriculture and the food industry.
+Some economists suggest that migrant labour into the UK has been responsible for the uninterrupted, continual economic growth that we have all enjoyed since 1997.
 The spectre of inflation that has cut past economic booms short has been curtailed by the availability of labour provided by the migrants.
 As political parties increasingly flirt with stricter immigration control, so economists and industrialists warn that this would be to the cost of the British economy.
-This was concern was also highlighted by the CBI during the recent General Election campaign
+This concern was also highlighted by the CBI during the recent General Election campaign.

 Recognition of Thetford's growth has recently resulted in the award of Growth Point Status.
 Thetford is predicted to be one of the fastest growing areas in the East of England over the next 15 years.